-Several major challenges have arisen since SYRCL published its Yuba Salmon Now Campaign Plan in 2013:
+Several major challenges have arisen since SYRCL published its Yuba Salmon Now Campaign Plan:

 - In 2014, the federal government reversed their position on Englebright Dam claiming that the dam is part of the environmental baseline and therefore impacts to salmon – determined in 2012 to pose jeopardy of extinction – were not subject to the Endangered Species Act.